kadirbabaoglu/React-Pos-App/README.md

 In the project directory, you can run:

 ### `Directory`
-cd api and cd cd client
+cd api and cd client

 ### `npm install`
 ### `npm start`